zanshilarod27/object-detection/README.md

 # Object-Detection with pretrained Inception_v2 and Mobilenet Neural Nets

-**Problem Description** - Detect moving objects at a railway crossover and classify them as human (pedestrian, cyclist or vehicle) and not human.
-Accordingly trigger/adjust audible alarms (increase volume if human is present, decrease otherwise) at the railway crossover.
+**Problem Description** - Detect moving objects at a railway crossover and classify them as human (pedestrian, cyclist or vehicle) and not human to help improve safety.

 **Steps for execution of Object Detection**

 **1. Split Video into frames/images.**

-The *video_to_image.py* file helps to achieve this with a framerate of 0.01 (image captured every 0.01sec of the video).
+The video output from the CCTV camera is split into images/frames using the OpenCV library of Python.
+These images are fed to the Inception Convolutional Neural Network to create annotations for objects detected in an image.The *video_to_image.py* file helps to achieve this with a framerate of 0.01 (image captured every 0.01sec of the video).

 <p align="center">
     <img src="frame2051.jpg" alt="Image" width="500" height="250" />